 3. Log Your Credits

-- From the Add Credits section, select Add On-Demand Courses
+From the section, Add Credits, click Add On-Demand Courses

-- Select Add to My Log.
-Please rate the product, add a comment (optional), and click on the Ethics statement and answer, before hitting Submit.
+Select Add to My Log, rate the product, add a comment (optional), and answer the Ethics statement, click the box, Agree

-For assistance with your CM log, please contact AICPCM@planning.org.
+For assistance with your CM log, please contact our Customer Service at AICPCM@planning.org.